chaitin/SafeLine/mcp_go/README.md

 1. **Naming Conventions**
    - Use lowercase letters and underscores for tool names
    - File names should match tool names
-   - API implementation files should have the same name as tool files

 2. **Directory Organization**
    - Divide directories by functional modules (e.g., app, rule, etc.)